 Thyroid problems can be treated with hormone replacement pills, medication, radioactive iodine, or surgery.

-Thyroid surgery is an operation to remove part or all of the thyroid gland.
+Thyroid surgery (thyroidectomy) is an operation to remove part or all of the thyroid gland.
 It is performed in the hospital, and general anesthesia is usually required.
 Typically, the operation removes the lobe of the thyroid gland containing the lump and possibly the isthmus.
 A frozen section (immediate microscopic reading) may be used to determine if the rest of the thyroid gland should be removed during the same surgery.

+Sometimes, based on the result of the frozen section, the surgeon may decide not to remove any additional thyroid tissue, or proceed to remove the entire thyroid gland, and/or other tissue in the neck.
+This decision is usually made in the operating room by the surgeon, based on findings at the time of surgery.
+Your surgeon will discuss these options with you before your thyroidectomy.
 As an alternative, your surgeon may choose to remove only one lobe and await the final pathology report before deciding if the remaining lobe needs to be removed.
 There also may be times when the definite microscopic answer cannot be determined until several days after surgery.
 If a malignancy is identified in this way, your surgeon may recommend that the remaining lobe of the thyroid be removed at a second procedure.
 If you have specific questions about thyroid surgery, ask your otolaryngologist to answer them in detail.

-After surgery, you may have a drain (tiny piece of plastic tubing), which prevents fluid and blood from building up in the wound.
+After a thyroidectomy, you may have a drain (tiny piece of plastic tubing), which prevents fluid and blood from building up in the wound.
 This is removed after the fluid accumulation has stabilized, usually within 24 hours after surgery.
 Most patients are discharged later the same day or the next day.
 Complications are rare but may include: